This waterproof fabric guide was kindly provided by Kellie Rose.

 Do you get confused by all the diferent types of waterproof fabrics?
 Do you wonder which waterproof fabrics to use for your projects?
-Luckily Kellie from Plush Addict guides us through the different types and what projects they are best for.
+Luckily Kellie Rose guides us through the different types and what projects they are best for.

 Probably one of the best known types of waterproof fabric.
 Made from 100% vinyl it is completely waterproof.
 It is shiny, durable and quite thick so isn’t as pliable and easy to work with as some of the other waterproof fabrics.
 However it doesn’t fray when cut.
 The patterned side is the right side of the fabric.

 Suggested uses: As oil cloth contains phthalates it isn’t intended for projects for children under 12.
 It is however great for table cloths and protectors, bags, pencil cases, book covers, aprons, coin purses, place mats, floor mats, totes, drawer liners, place mats, garden caddies.

 PUL, or polyurethane laminate

 PUL fabric is a special fabric because not only is it waterproof but it is also breathable.
 This means that heat can escape through the fabric so you can wear it without getting all sweaty!